julian-bednarek/NDT-Exposure-Time-calculator/README.md

 # NDT Exposure Time Calculator

 ### 🚧 App in Development 🚧
-**Note**: This app is currently in beta version, so some impurities/bugs may occur.
+**Note**: This app is currently in beta version, so some bugs/design flaws may occur (e.g. AI generated logo that is only placeholder)

 ---